This post has been updated to include how to make mini-pavlovas and new photos showcasing a pavlova wreath.

 To set up the pavlova, carefully transfer to a serving plate using two wide spatulas.

 Whip the cream with an electric mixer set at high speed.
-Slowly add vanilla and powder sugar to sweeten.
+Slowly add vanilla and powdered sugar to sweeten.

 Garnish the top of the pavlova with the whipped cream and decorate with sliced fruits of your choice.
 Summer fruits such as strawberries, raspberries and blueberries are always a big hit.